ab492/Writing/published/how-to-build-a-smart-thermostat-part-2/how-to-build-a-smart-thermostat-part-2.md

 In its idle state, the sensor is not sending anything.
 However, this means the data pin into the breadboard can pick up random noise from other electronic components, meaning the signal can fluctuate unpredictably -- known as "floating" -- leading to unreliable readings.

 What's needed is a way to ensure the data line is only ever high or low, even when idle.
 The pull-up resistor solves this by connecting the data line to the 3V line, providing a weak but steady connection to power.
 It gently supplies 3V to the data line, keeping it high when nothing else is connected.
-But because the connection is weak -- thanks to the high resistance -- the sesnor can easily override it and pull the line down to 0V when it needs to transmit a 0.
+But because the connection is weak -- thanks to the high resistance -- the sensor can easily override it and pull the line down to 0V when it needs to transmit a 0.

 Without the resistor, the data line would be stuck at 3V, and the sensor wouldn’t be able to bring it down to 0V.